Boycott, Divestment and Sanctions: Founding and organization

 BDS was founded on 9 July 2005, on the first anniversary of the advisory opinion by the International Court of Justice in which the West Bank barrier was declared a violation of international law.
 171 Palestinian non-governmental organizations (NGOs) representing every aspect of Palestinian civil society adopted the BDS Call.

 The Palestinian BDS National Committee (BNC) was established at the first Palestinian BDS conference in Ramallah in November 2007 and in 2008 it became BDS's coordinating body.
 All BNC members are Palestinian organizations.
+This includes groups such as Hamas, Palestinian Islamic Jihad, and the PFLP, which are listed as the Council of Palestinian National and Islamic Forces on the BNC's website.
 As of 2020, it has 29 members.
 The BNC includes a general assembly with representatives from every BNC member, and an 11-seat secretariat elected every two years that governs the BNC.
-The general assembly meets about every third month while the secretariat handles day-to-day decision making.
+The general assembly meets about every third month while the secretariat handles day-to-day decision-making.
 Mahmoud Nawajaa serves as the BNC's General Coordinator and Alys Samson Estapé as the Europe Coordinator.

 A precursor to BDS is the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), which was founded in April 2004 in Ramallah with Barghouti as a founding committee member.
 PACBI led the campaign for the academic and cultural boycotts of Israel.
 It has since been integrated into the larger BDS movement.
 The U.S. arm of PACBI, the United States Association for the Academic and Cultural Boycott of Israel (USACBI), was founded in 2009.

 The global BDS movement is by design highly decentralized and independent.
 This has allowed thousands of organizations and groups to become part of it, some of which are the BNC's main partners.
+A 2024 ISGAP report says that pro-BDS campus organizations, such as Students for Justice in Palestine, receive funding and strategic support from NGOs linked to terrorist groups such as Hamas and the PFLP, as well as from philanthropic entities such as the Rockefeller Brothers Fund.

-In Israel, BDS is supported by a number of left-wing groups, such as Women in Black, ICAHD, ACRI, and New Profile.
+In Israel, some more established radical groups, such as Women in Black, ICAHD, AIC, and New Profile, initially issued statements supporting the boycott.
 Boycott from Within often uses creative performances to display its support for the boycott and the research group Who Profits supplies BDS with information about companies complicit in the Israeli occupation.
-On campuses in the U.S., Canada and New Zealand, the student organization Students for Justice in Palestine supports BDS.
+On campuses in the U.S., Canada and New Zealand, the student organization Students for Justice in Palestine (SJP) supports BDS.
 According to the American coordinating body National Students for Justice in Palestine, it had about 200 chapters in the U.S. as of 2018.
 The left-wing activist organization Jewish Voice for Peace (JVP) advocates for BDS among American Jewry.

 In addition to these, political parties, trade unions and other NGOs have endorsed the BDS Call.